Tax Essentials for New Widows

 In cases where your spouse earned credits in another country’s social security system, you may receive benefits from that country.
 The tax rules on these payments vary based on the tax treaty between the United States and that country.
 Often, the benefits are only taxable in the United States if they are taxable in the country of origin — for instance, bereavement support payments from the United Kingdom are not taxable there so they should also not be taxable in the United States.
 Again, however, you may want to consult with a tax advisor to learn more about your specific situation.

 If your spouse died of an extended illness, you might be able to claim a deduction for their medical expenses.
 As long as you or the estate pays medical bills within a year of your spouse’s death, you can claim those bills as if they were paid the date they were incurred.
 Then, if the total amount exceeds 10% of your adjusted gross income (AGI), you can claim a deduction for the amount that is greater than 10% of AGI.
 If your spouse was age 65 or older, you only need to exceed 7.5% of AGI to claim a deduction.

 Unfortunately, you can’t deduct funeral expenses from your tax return.
 However, if you have to file a return on behalf of your spouse’s estate, you can deduct funeral expenses from the estate return.

-If you’re juggling mourning unpaid taxes, you are not alone.
+If you’re juggling mourning and unpaid taxes, you are not alone.
 Tax professionals can help you through this confusing and stressful situation.
 Start a search from our homepage today.